simonszalai/sorterbot_control/setup_AWS.md

 1. Click on **Users**, then **Add user**.
 1. Give the user a name, like *SorterBotCloudUser* and select *Programmatic access* as **Access type**.
 1. Click **Next: Permissions**, under **Set permissions** click *Attach existing policies directly*, then select the following policies: *AmazonS3FullAccess* and *AmazonEC2ContainerRegistryFullAccess*.
 Finally click **Next: Tags**, **Next: Review**, then **Create user**.
 Do NOT click on **Close**!
-1. To make these credentials available on your local machine, run the following commandin your Terminal:
+1. To make these credentials available on your local machine, run the following command in your Terminal:
     ```
     aws configure --profile sorterbotcloud
     ```